-The Committee will review the Corporation's quarterly financial statements in detail with the President, the COO or EVP, or the Treasurer at a meeting following the close of each business quarter.
-The Committee will review the Corporation's financial statements in detail with the President, the COO or EVP, the Treasurer, and the Members at an extended board meeting following the completion of the annual audit.
+The Committee will review the Corporation's quarterly financial statements in detail with the President, the First EVP, or the EVP-CFO at a meeting following the close of each business quarter.
+The Committee will review the Corporation's financial statements in detail with the President, the First EVP, or EVP-CFO, and the Members at an extended board meeting following the completion of the annual audit.
 The Corporation's CAE and independent auditor will be present at this meeting.